aternosorg/armarius/README.md

 ## About

-Armarius is a JavaScript library to read, write, and merge ZIP archives in web browsers.
+Armarius is a JavaScript library to read, write, and merge ZIP archives in web browsers and Node.js.

 This library mainly focuses on a low memory footprint, especially when reading archives with tens of thousands of entries, and the ability to merge archives without decompressing and recompressing all entries.